prowler-cloud/prowler/docs/tutorials/reporting.md

 ![HTML Output](../img/output-html.png)
 ### CSV

-CSV format has a set of common columns for all the providers, and then provider specific columns:
+CSV format has a set of common columns for all the providers, and then provider specific columns.
 The common columns are the following:

 - ASSESSMENT_START_TIME